OlgaPikulska/Country-finder/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" title="JavaScript" alt="JavaScript" width="40" height="40"/>&nbsp;

 ## Sources
-This website has been perfomed as a homework result of Fullstack Developer Course by GoIT.
+This website has been performed as a homework result of Fullstack Developer Course by GoIT.
 I used a parcel-project-template prepared by GoIT and add my JS, SASS and HTML files.